-- Use a clothes steamer held about eight inches from the surface to remove wrinkles.
+- Use a clothes steamer held about 8 inches from the surface to remove wrinkles.

 Tips to Keep Shearling Clean Longer

-- Spray the shearling suede side with a non-silicone water-repellent spray before wearing it for the first time.
+- To protect a shearling item, spray the suede side with a non-silicone water-repellent spray before wearing it for the first time.

 - Brush the suede side and allow the interior wooly side to air-dry between wearings.